iam-py-test/my_filters_001/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Is this a feature request?
 - [ ] Is this site breakage?
+- [ ] Did you test in Firefox <!--a lot of issues are caused by Chromium browsers  and are irrelevent to my filters & your adblocker -->
 #### If it is site breakage, how is the site broken:

 #### Did you try updating your lists?
 This could fix the problem.